Yutman/Nexus-Trade/README.md

 This project is private and proprietary.

-## 🤝 Contributing

-This is a private project.
 For questions or issues, please contact the development team.

+Much thanks to Adrian of JS Mastery for providing tools from which this was built on.

 ---